thrysha/quota-devkit/README.md

 Developer toolkit for integrating with the Thrysha API.
 This repo bundles runnable examples, the OpenAPI spec, a Postman collection, and reference docs.

+Key defaults:
+- Quota rules use `reset_strategy` objects (`unit` + `interval`) aligned to UTC boundaries (hour/day/week/month/year/never).
+- Resource names are unique per account (case-insensitive), but stored/returned with client casing.
+- Persistence: enforcement counters live in Redis; if Redis is not persisted, a crash can lose up to ~`snapshot interval + current window` of usage (effectively forgiven).
+Snapshots/state are durable; rehydration happens on first check/consume when configured.

 ## What's inside
 - `examples/` — focused code snippets for core flows (resource + quota create/check/consume).
 - `openapi/` — canonical OpenAPI spec (`spec.yaml`) for the Thrysha API.